watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md

 ## Step 3: Build a custom extension in watsonx Assistant for Elasticsearch API

 ### Provision a watsonx Assistant instance in your CloudPak cluster
-From you CloudPak cluster, you need to provision a watsonx Assistant instance and then create an assistant in the new wxA experience.
+From you CloudPak cluster, you need to provision a watsonx Assistant instance and then create an assistant in the new experience.

 ### Retrieve Elasticsearch endpoints
   The below command will print out the Elasticsearch Cluster IP and port that you will use as the host and port to access Elasticsearch in your assistant on CloudPak.